What do we know?

 Nothing works as well with iPhones than an Apple Watch; we all know how badly Apple products play with others.
 That doesn’t mean on the other side of the fence that Google isn’t working hard to create something wonderful for Apple users.

 Google is making the right moves toward creating a high-quality Wear device.
-The improved Google Fit has better, smarter and user-friendly fitness and health tracking which would translate well onto smartwatch.
+The improved Google Fit has better, smarter and user-friendly fitness and health tracking which would translate well onto a smartwatch.
 Google has also tightened up on what gets accepted into the Google Play store, so the Pixel would only be open to the very best and approved apps.

 It was anticipated that the Pixel Watch would be launched alongside the release of their Pixel 3 phone, but nothing came.

 It was heavily expected that the Pixel Watch would be the next big hardware release from Google, so what happened?
 So many people were so sure of it.
-Truth is, there was a Pixel Watch, but it was booted out at the last minute because Google’s hardware chief thought it looked out of place in the Pixel family.
+Truth is, there was a Pixel Watch, but it was booted out at the last minute because Google’s Hardware Chief thought it looked out of place in the Pixel family.
 There were issues with syncing between watch and phone, too.
 Instead of throwing the whole project away, the good parts of the Pixel Watch project were donated to the LG Watch Style.

 Suspicion rose again with the release of the Pixel 4 in October 2019, but it was a repeat no-show performance from Google, so will it put in an appearance this year?